kascheri12/kascheri12.github.io/ubuntu_deployment.md

 tmux a -t 0  # Attach to thread 0
 ```

-At this point, if there have been no errors your node should appear on [Golem Stats Page](https://stats.golem.network).
+At this point, if there have been no errors your node should appear on <a href="https://stats.golem.network" target="\_blank">Golem Stats Page</a>.
 If not, something has gone wrong and additional troubleshooting is needed.
-Visit [Golem Chat](https://chat.golem.network) for assistance.
+Visit <a href="https://chat.golem.network" target="\_blank">Golem Chat</a> for assistance.

 ### Testing Golem